humbug/file_get_contents/README.md

 file_get_contents
 =================

-Defines a `humbug_get_contents()` function that will transparently call `file_get_contents()` except for HTTPS URIs where it will inject a context configured to enable secure SSL/TLS requests on all versions of PHP less than 5.6.
-The function argument lists are similar.

 [![Build Status](https://travis-ci.org/padraic/file_get_contents.svg)](https://travis-ci.org/padraic/file_get_contents)

+Defines a `humbug_get_contents()` function that will transparently call `file_get_contents()`, except for HTTPS URIs where it will inject a context configured to enable secure SSL/TLS requests on all versions of PHP less than 5.6.

-All versions of PHP below 5.6 disable SSL/TLS protections by default.
+All versions of PHP below 5.6 not only disable SSL/TLS protections by default, but have most other default options set insecurely.
 This has led to the spread of insecure uses of `file_get_contents()` to retrieve HTTPS resources.
 For example, PHAR files or API requests.
-Without SSL/TLS protections, all such requests are vulnerable to Man-In-The-Middle attacks.
+Without SSL/TLS protections, all such requests are vulnerable to Man-In-The-Middle attacks where a hacker can inject a fake response, e.g. a tailored php file or json response.

 Installation
 ============